argoproj/argo-cd/docs/user-guide/sync-waves.md

 # Sync Phases and Waves

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zIHe3EVp528" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Argo CD executes a sync operation in a number of steps:
+Argo CD executes a sync operation in a number of steps.
 At a high-level, there are three phases *pre-sync*, *sync* and *post-sync*.

-These are executed in order, but within each phase you can have one or more waves, than allows you to ensure certain resources are healthy before subsequent resources are synced.
+Within each phase you can have one or more waves, than allows you to ensure certain resources are healthy before subsequent resources are synced.

-Within a sync phase Argo CD can sync resources in phases and then waves within each phase, waiting until every resource in preceding waves are in-sync and healthy before syncing subsequent waves.

-One use case would be that deployment B should not start until deployment A is fully running with a new image.
-You could put deployment A in the first wave and deployment B in the second wave.

 ## How Do I Configure Phases?

-By default resources are in the "sync" phase.
-Pre-sync and post-sync phases only apply to hooks.
-Therefore you must apply the hook annotation:
+Pre-sync and post-sync can only contain hooks.
+Apply the hook annotation:

 ```yaml
 metadata: